 “…because although many violent-challengers [note: suspect this is a typo and activist-challengers was the intended word] are undoubtedly Salafis who also believe in Jihad (and practise it in many cases), their worldview does not believe in the absolute reconstruction of either the international order or the nation-state.
 To put it another way, were they to achieve power, they would largely behave as a consensus state within the international framework.”

-If the Islamic Caliphates of history were coloured by their latitudinarianism its current Salafi-Jihadi incarnation in Syria and Iraq has proved commensurately myopic and Maher’s work adequately explicates how Salafi principles can easily be distended to justify the worst sanguinary depredations.
+If the Islamic Caliphates of history were coloured by their latitudinarianism its current Salafi-Jihadi incarnation in Syria and Iraq has proved commensurately parochial and Maher’s work adequately explicates how easily Salafi principles can be distended to justify the worst sanguinary depredations.
 Yet despite this there remains a glimmer of hope.
 Amongst sections of the Salafi-Jihadi milieu there has been a growing shift towards a more capacious and nuanced vision of Islamic governance along with the a recognition of the necessity of some form of social contract and accountability.
 In this respect Maher points towards the writings of both more mainstream Salafi thinkers (who nonetheless command the respect of the Jihadists) as well as the pronouncements and practise of Jabhat an-Nusra (recently rebranded as Jabhat Fath ash-Sham), the Syrian arm of Al Qaeda, over the preceding four years.
 The previous reductionist approach of equating “establishment of Shariah” with the implemention of the hudud [mandated punishments] has given way to a more panoptic vision adopting some of the nuance and latitude that characterised classical Islamic thinking on the subject.
 This is reflective of a growing awareness of the need to achieve and maintain popular buy-in for the idea of political Islam if any future Caliphate is to be viable.
 That Salafi-Jihadism has been a catalyst for seismic changes in the topography of the Middle East is indisputable.
 As Maher notes it is a remarkably resilient philosophy and is unlikely to vanish anytime soon.
 The ideational trajectory it takes in the coming decade will carry resonance far beyond the Middle East.
 That a caliphate is the destiny of the Muslim world, as a believer, I harbour no doubts – what form this caliphate takes is one I am left pondering.